30 TOTAL CREDITS REQUIRED

 You’ll study financial crime in the context of business operations, methods of detection, and methods of investigation including the analysis of financial documents, investigative process and techniques, and preparation of investigative case reports.

-Explore innovative analytic approaches used to perform complex fraud analysis.
-You’ll examine link analysis, data mining, advanced statistical tools, case management systems, and expert system approaches such as neural network early-warning software.
+This course is designed to familiarize students with innovative analytic approaches used to perform complex fraud analysis.
+Topics include: link analysis, data mining, advanced statistical tools, case management systems, and expert system approaches such as neural network early-warning software.

 In Part I of this course, learn how to shape executive decision-making by ensuring the data used to inform decisions is correct.